Agenda and Events

 4:00 pm

-ROBOTICS IN PORT OPERATIONS
+ROBOTICS IN MARITIME APPLICATIONS

-Speaker: Geoff Douglas, Mythos AI
+Speaker: Geoff Douglass, CEO and Co-Founder, Mythos AI

-Speaker: Kirstin Collins, Operations Support Team Lead, GreensealIQ
+Speaker: Kirstin Collins, Operations Support Team Lead, Greensea IQ

-Panelist: Karl Lander, Director of Environmental Services, Subsea Solutions, LLC
+Panelist: Karl Lander, Director of Environmental Services, Subsea Solutions LLC

 4:30 pm

-Buses depart for Demonstrations/Port Houston Tour
+Buses depart for Port Houston Tour

 TRACK 5 – PORTS IN OFFSHORE WIND ENERGY